bobmwangih/Bank-of-Mufasa/README.md

 `Note:`
 1. All the endpoints except the `loans service` endpoints require authentication while some require authorization too.
 2. All endpoints should go through the gatewayserver : `http://localhost:8072/mufasa/*`
 3. The endpoints have been secured using two approaches : `Oauth2 client credentials grant flow` and `Oauth2 Authorization code grant flow `.
-The submitted code uses the latter but you can pull this [accounts microservice image](https://hub.docker.com/repository/docker/bobmwas/mufasa) from my dockerhub to test using client credentials grant flow.
+The submitted code uses the latter but you can pull this [accounts microservice image](https://hub.docker.com/repository/docker/bobmwas/mufasa) from my dockerhub to test using client credentials grant flow / clone the code from [client-credentials-grantflow branch] (https://github.com/bobmwangih/Bank-of-Mufasa/tree/client-credentials-grantflow) .
 -Log in to keycloak server using the credentials you used when starting the container and do the following:
 ```java
 1. Create two accounts : mufasa-test-environment(Oauth2 client credentials grant flow) & mufasa-gateway-ui(Oauth2 Authorization code grant flow `.
 The submitted code uses the latter but you can pull this [accounts microservice image) to use the former.